The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-Thus the identification of a candidate lengthscale characterizing the glass transition attracted considerable amount of attention, with two candidates showing most promise.
-The first method is based on the ``point-to-set" (PTS) length \cite{04BB,MM}.
+On the other hand a major theoretical question that is still not fully answered is whether the tremendous increase in relaxation time is accompanied by a corresponding increase in a typical (static) lengthscale~\cite{11BB, 14KDS, 01Donth, 01DS} similarly to what is observed in critical phenomena.
+The identification of a candidate lengthscale characterizing the glass transition attracted considerable amount of attention, with two candidates showing the most promise.
+The first method is based on the ``point-to-set" (PTS) length~\cite{04BB,MM}.
 This length allows one to probe the spatial extent of positional amorphous order; it was measured in several numerical simulations ~\cite{CGV,08BBCGV,SauTar10,BeKo_PS,HocRei12} and shown to grow mildly in the (rather high) temperature regime investigated.

+Another, superficially unrelated way to define a static scale (hereafter denoted as $\xi$) was announced in Ref.~\cite{11KLP} and employed further in Ref.~\cite{12KP}.
+The relation between these two differently defined lengthscales was studied carefully in Ref.~\cite{13BKP} with the conclusion that they are in fact in full agreement, except that the point-to-set lengthscale is accessible at higher temperatures whereas the length $\xi$ is more accurately evaluated at lower temperatures.